 A view of product assortment composition to evaluate competitors

-Not only can users of our platform view current trends, they can also see historical inventory up to three years back to see how competitor inventory relates to historical sales trends.
+Not only can users of our platform view current trends, but they can also see historical inventory up to three years back to see how competitor inventory relates to historical sales trends.
 By accessing these same insights again in the future, users can assess whether the shelf space has grown or decreased for specific brands, categories, or products, indicating whether they are successfully selling.

 With inventory monitoring insights including “Changes in Price & Products,” agents like Peter can observe shelf life and see whether products are available, added, or removed.
 They can also see when new product lines are introduced and how seasonality comes into play.